 Hibiscus propagation is the process that allows you to clone your existing hibiscus plant and maximize this beneficial green.
-With a few steps, you can propagate Hibiscus in no time with different ways of doing so.
+With a few steps, you can propagate Hibiscus of the Malvaceae family in no time with different ways of doing so.

 This means that whether you want to use it in teas, salads, or other recipes, with successful propagation, you can.
 Let’s break down how exactly you will want to start propagating Hibiscus.